DanielDKing/devops-shampooing/README.md

 * Create pipeline for spring boot app (docker)
 * The pipeline will have the following stages:
   * tag
-  * build
+  * build and push image
   * run the image locally

 Task 2:
 * create 2 pipelines:
   * package:
-    * tag - semVer tag, build only on dev branch and promote from dev to master
+    * tag - semVer tag, build only on master branch
     * test
     * build
-    * push to artifactory
+    * push pypi package to artifactory
   * app:
     * tag - semVer tag, build only on dev branch and promote from dev to master
     * build & test & push